Enhanced Prostate Screening, Lenox Hill Radiology

 Do I get a report from the exam?

-The radiologist delivers a detailed medical report to your provider.
+Patients will receive a lay letter with their results.
+If a provider’s name wasn’t provided at time of scheduling, they will receive a copy of their report as well.
 This report indicates the findings of your exam and whether you have abnormalities in your prostate.
-You can discuss the report with your physician.
+It is important that you discuss the report with your physician.

 Sources: